Shop every DSCR lender in America. We negotiate — you close faster.

 Investment real estate scene representative of DSCR lending in Arkansas

 Arkansas is a cash-flow-first DSCR state: low property taxes, low acquisition cost, non-judicial foreclosure, and a genuinely strong corporate-rental cluster in Northwest Arkansas driven by Walmart, Tyson, and J.B.
 Hunt.
-In 2026, Arkansas sits in that quiet zone where the math just works — investors buying in Fayetteville or Rogers routinely clear 1.25-1.40 DSCR on day one, which is rare in the current rate environment.
+In 2026, Arkansas sits in that quiet zone where the math just works — investors buying in Fayetteville or Rogers routinely clear 1.25-1.40 DSCR on day one, which is rare in the current May 2026 rate environment of 6.25%-7.875% on 30-year fixed DSCR.

 This guide covers how DSCR loans work in Arkansas, which metros drive volume, and the local tax and legal setup you need to model the deal correctly.